AndrewKhassapov/AndrewKhassapov/README.md

 # Hi, I’m Andrew!

 #### I write code.
 Some of it even works!
-### I'm a developer, engineer, and volunteer emergency services officer in Melbourne, Australia.
+## I'm a developer, engineer, and volunteer emergency services officer in Melbourne, Australia.
+### Background in synthetic chemistry, physics, game development and enterprise management.
+## Possible rubber duck.

 #### What am I doing here?

-- 💡🧠 Version control access from anywhere!
-Thank you GitHub :octocat:.
+- 💡🧠 Version control and access from anywhere.
+Thank you GitHub :octocat:!

 - 🌱 Always learning the ongoing development of new .js frameworks, a bit of python data processing, and fine-tuning in my favourite C#.